ottoneu/auction-bot/README.md

 - As a stakeholder in the performance of ottoneu servers, I want the auction draft AI to be speedy and performant, so that users are confident using it and it doesn't cause site downtime / site slowness.
+- As an owner of multiple ottoneu teams in a single sport, I want to be able to set different AI auction strategies for each of my teams, so that I can utilize different strategies for different opponents.

 More to come...